An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Resolvent of the Dirac Hamiltonian and Integral Spectral Representation of the Dirac Propagator

-with $G(r; r')_{l, k, \omega \pm \textnormal{i} \epsilon}$ being the two-dimensional Green's matrix of the radial first-order ODE system (\ref{RADODESYS}), $Q_{l}$ is the spectral projector onto a finite-dimensional invariant eigenspace of the angular operator (\ref{angop}) corresponding to the spectral parameter $\xi_l$, and
+with $Q_{l}(\, \cdot \, , \cdot \,)$ being the integral kernel of the spectral projector onto a finite-dimensional, invariant eigenspace of the angular operator (\ref{angop}) that corresponds to the spectral parameter $\xi_l$, $G(r; r')_{k, l, \omega \pm \textnormal{i} \epsilon}$ the two-dimensional Green's matrix of the radial first-order ODE system (\ref{RADODESYS}), and

 \end{Thm}